What VBAtoPython Converts — and What It Doesn't

 No converter handles 100% of VBA.
-Here's an honest breakdown of what our engine does well, what it flags for review, and what still needs a human.
+Here's an honest breakdown of what our engine does well, what it flags for review, what's out of scope, and how your code is handled.

-The converter is a deterministic, rule-based engine.
-No AI, no LLMs, no guessing.
+VBAtoPython is a deterministic, rule-based engine.
+No AI by default, no LLMs, no guessing.
 It processes your VBA through a 4-stage pipeline:

 Blocks